zama-ai/concrete-ml/use_case_examples/encrypted_sentiment_analysis/README.md

 ## Running the application on your machine

-In this directory, ie `sentiment-analysis-with-transformer`, you can do the following steps.
+In this directory, ie `encrypted_sentiment_analysis`, you can do the following steps.

 ### Do once